Course Overview

 Personal Benefits

-- Case studies: gain practical knowledge that will give you an edge in your workplace
+- Case studies giving practical knowledge with edge in workplace

 Course Outline